“For every fact there is an infinity of hypotheses.”

 Remember to sign up for a Major after completing 30 credit hours in the required subject areas, and consider joining the student society in your major subject.
 In the Faculty of Science, you must choose a major and you may choose an additional minor if desired.
 If your proposed Major has specific admission requirements, contact the department during your first year to make sure you are completing the admission requirements in the best way possible.
 All declared Majors and Honours students should consult their departmental undergraduate officer at least once a year, too.
 Once you begin the final year of your academic program, you should ensure that you are completing all the program requirements for your degree program by requesting a program audit from the Registrar's Office.

 Our students asked for more opportunities for summer research experience.
-To this end, the Dean of Science and Vice President Research are sponsoring a Science Undergraduate Research Award (SURA) program again this year.
+To this end, the Dean of Science and Vice President Research sponsored a Science Undergraduate Research Award (SURA) program again this year.
 SURA is the same type of employment as the NSERC USRA except that the funding comes from the Dean of Science and the VPR instead of from NSERC.
-SURA placements are competitive and candidacy is limited to Memorial University Science students whose NSERC USRA application to work in research within the Faculty of Science is determined to be eligible but not successful.
-Competition for the 31 SURA awards was strong this year.
-Successful SURA students were notified by email in April.
+SURA placements are competitive and candidacy is limited to Memorial University Science students whose NSERC USRA applications to work in research within the Faculty of Science are determined to be eligible but not successful.
+We are pleased to have 30 SURA students employed in the Faculty of Science this summer.